Ellipsis: In computer programming

-Some programming languages use ellipsis to indicate a range or for a variable argument list.
+Some programming languages use ellipsis notation, 2 or 3 unspaced dots, to indicate a range, or for a variable argument list.

 The CSS text-overflow property can be set to ellipsis, which cuts off text with an ellipsis when it overflows the content area.

 In computer user interface

 More

 An ellipsis is sometimes used as the label for a button to access user interface that has been omitted probably due to space limitations particularly in mobile apps running on small screen devices.
 This may be described as a "more button".

 Similar functionality may be accessible via a button with a hamburger icon (≡) or a narrow version called the kebab icon which is a vertical ellipsis (').